mikerowehl/ai-samples/simple-agent/README.md

 on the company_name parameter.
 Maybe that's not how the tool gets presented to the LLM internally?
 I bet if the tool was updated or if better tool signature info was passed to llama it would be able to get there.

+I did try a few versions of adding expilcit @tool annotation along with some extra info in the employee_info call.
+And I tried giving some extra info in the prompt to let some of the models like llama know that FAANG is an abbreviation.
+Often the model would try to call the tool with the string "FAANG" to get info.
+And then when the tool failed it would make up an answer, and actually list out the companies when making the guess.
+So the model has the info that when someone talks about FAANG they're talking about a collection of companies.
+But it doesn't use that info at first.
+I had assumed that the react wrapper had some defaults baked into it to encourage the models to make a plan and then act on it.
+After all, that's what a ReACT agent is supposed to be.
+But the less mainstream models may need a few extra nudges to get there.